-Perched on the eastern edge of Africa, Tanzania is a country rich in both culture and traditions.
-This sun-drenched destination hosts a vast number of people and tribes whose traditions define the Tanzanian culture that exists today.
-Not only is Tanzania culturally diverse, it is geographically diverse.
+Perched on the eastern edge of Africa, Tanzania is rich in culture and traditions.
+This sun-drenched destination hosts a number of people and tribes whose traditions define the Tanzanian culture that exists today.
+Tanzania is geographically diverse too.
 It boasts verdant mountains, scrubland plains and the famous Swahili coast where the country’s economy is strongest.
 Known for having some of the best safari locations in all of Africa, you are sure to see animals that you will spot nowhere else.

 Known as one of the seven natural wonders of Africa, Ngorongoro Crater is one of the most beautiful wildlife safari sites in the world.
 Since it has some of the most fertile and richest grazing grounds, it’s the best place in Tanzania to see the big five: lion, elephant, buffalo, leopard and rhinoceros.